Protik1810/WorkFlow/README.md

 * **Financial Tracking**: Keep a detailed record of client transactions and vendor payments to monitor project profitability in real-time.
 * **Document Management**: Upload and link all relevant documents—from proposals and work orders to invoices and challans—directly to your projects.
 * **User Management**: Secure user authentication with login, signup, profile locking, and customizable user profiles.
-* **Cross-Platform**: A single codebase that runs as a native application on both **Windows** and **Linux**.
+* **Native Windows Experience**: Designed to be fast and reliable on your Windows PC.
-* **Custom Theming**: Switch between multiple light and dark themes to customize the application's appearance.
+* **Custom Theming**: Switch between multiple light and dark themes for a personalized experience.
-* **AI-Powered Summaries**: Leverage an offline, local LLM to generate intelligent summaries of complex project details.

 ## 📥 Downloads

-You can download the latest pre-compiled version of WORKFLOW for your operating system from the **[Releases Page](https://github.com/Protik1810/WorkFlow/releases)**.
+You can download the latest pre-compiled version of WORKFLOW for Windows from the **[Releases Page](https://github.com/Protik1810/WorkFlow/releases)**.

 * **[Download for Windows (.exe)](https://github.com/Protik1810/WorkFlow/releases/latest/download/WORKFLOW_Setup_v2.0.0.exe)**

-*(Note: You will need to upload your installer and AppImage files to the "Releases" section of your GitHub repository for these links to work.)*
+*(Note: You will need to upload your installer to the "Releases" section of your GitHub repository for this link to work.)*

 ## 🚀 Running from Source